deckhouse/virtualization/docs/USER_GUIDE.md

 ## Creating a VM clone

-You can create a VM clone in two ways: either from an existing VM or using a previously created snapshot of that VM.
+You can create a VM clone in two ways: from an existing VM or from a previously created snapshot of that VM.

 {{< alert level="warning">}}
-The cloned VM will be assigned a new IP address for the cluster network and MAC addresses for additional network interfaces (if any), so you will need to reconfigure the network settings of the guest OS after cloning.
+The cloned VM will be assigned a new IP address for the cluster network and MAC addresses for additional network interfaces (if any), so you will need to reconfigure the guest OS network settings after cloning.
 {{< /alert >}}

 Cloning creates a copy of a VM, so the resources of the new VM must have unique names.
 To do this, use the `nameReplacements` and/or `customization` parameters:

-- `nameReplacements` — allows you to replace the names of existing resources with new ones to avoid conflicts.
+- `nameReplacements`: Allows you to replace the names of existing resources with new ones to avoid conflicts.
-- `customization` — sets a prefix or suffix for the names of all cloned VM resources (disks, IP addresses, etc.).
+- `customization`: Sets a prefix or suffix for the names of all cloned VM resources (disks, IP addresses, etc.).

 Configuration example: